michaelcmartin/monocle/doc/api.md

 void mncl_draw_string(MNCL_FONT *font, int x, int y, const char *msg);
 ```

 This draws the message in the given font at the requested location.
 The text is left-justified.
+It is only safe to call this function when processing a RENDER-related event.

 ## Kinds ##